noiseWizard/css-exercises/margin-and-padding/01-margin-and-padding-1/README.md

 - There is a 48px gap between Div Two and Div Three.
 - Div Three is aligned to the right.
 - Div Three's alignment is achieved using `margin` (and not float, flexbox, etc.).

+### Self-reflect
+almost got it right - needed to use `auto` instead of setting the specific pixel length on .three margin-left.